NathanielRose/design-Docs/Designs/Relative-Paths/README.md

 }
 ```

+This design shall only target supporting relative paths in Bedrock CLI
+scaffolding and generation.

 ### Issues Addressed:

-1. As an SRE, I want to use module sources that are versioned and localalized to the terraform templates repo.
+1. As an SRE, I want to use module sources that are versioned and localized to
+   the terraform templates repo.
-2. As an Operator, I want automated CI pipelines that can handle internal references for incoming PR that modify my custom Bedrock modules.
+2. As an Operator, I want automated CI pipelines that can handle internal
+   references for incoming PR that modify my custom Bedrock modules.

-## 2. Solutions
+## 2. Solution

-An existing pull request for Bedrock currently exists that verifies relative path implementation with the use of Bedrock Provided Templates in [#1189](https://github.com/microsoft/bedrock/pull/1189).
-This design document seeks to propose interoperability of the relative paths with SPK tooling and adjustment of infrastructure pipeline.

-In the current implementation on SPK infra practices, the tool is embedded into a generation pipeline that provisions terraform files respective to the modified infra HLD. `spk infra generate` provisions a terraform deployment template files based on the key values provided in the target directory's `definition.yaml`.
-If the `source` template in the `definition.yaml` uses relative paths in respects to the source, `infra generate` command will produce a terraform file with the module source out of scope from the provisioned terraform files.
+In the current implementation on Bedrock CLI infra practices, the tool is
+embedded into a generation pipeline that provisions terraform files respective
+to the modified infra HLD. `bedrock infra generate` provisions a terraform
+deployment template files based on the key values provided in the target
+directory's `definition.yaml`.
+If the `source` template in the `definition.yaml`
+uses relative paths in respects to the source, `infra generate` command will
+produce a terraform file with the module source out of scope from the
+provisioned terraform files.

-When executing a `terraform init` on the generated deployment files it produces an error similar to the following:
+When executing a `terraform init` on the generated deployment files it produces
+an error similar to the following:

 ```
 Initializing modules...
 - aks-gitops in
 - provider in
 - vnet in

 Error: Unreadable module directory

 Unable to evaluate directory symlink: lstat ../../azure: no such file or directory
 ```

-### 2.1 Munge together URL with relative Path in SPK Generate
+### 2.1 Munge together URL with relative Path in Bedrock `infra generate` - **ACCEPTED DESIGN**

-One option to address this issue is to directly modify the generated `.tf` files to reflect the respective module source.
-Inside the  `infra generate` command we can use the `source`, `version`, and `template` values to modify the terraform child module source to a remote module source for terraform to download upon initialization.
+One option to address this issue is to directly modify the generated `.tf` files
+to reflect the respective module source.
+Inside the `infra generate` command we
+can use the `source`, `version`, and `template` values to modify the terraform
+child module source to a remote module source for terraform to download upon
+initialization.

 Example:

 **`Definition.yaml`**

 ```
 name: fabrikam
 source: "https://github.com/Microsoft/bedrock.git"